Queen of Scots (train): LNWR Dining Car No. 5159

 In response to a luxury carriage supplied by the American Pullman Company appearing on the Midland Railway, a competitor railway between London and Manchester, the London & North Western Railway built this Dining Car especially for its Manchester expresses.
-It was built as one of a pair of coaches which ran permanently coupled together and entered service in July 1890.
+It was built as one of a pair of coaches which ran permanently coupled together, and entered service in July 1890.
 No 5159 had a kitchen and seating for 10 passengers, while its partner had seating for 20 and no kitchen.
-Although there was access from one coach to the other (and two toilets) it was not possible to walk into the other coaches in the train - this was not yet a common facility.
+Although there was access from one coach to the other (and two toilets), it was not possible to walk into the other coaches in the train - this was not yet a common facility.
 Consequently, passengers booked to spend their entire journey in the dining car.
 Two years later, when provision was made for passengers to walk through, doorways were simply cut into the ends of the carriage.
-Thus at the kitchen end of the coach passengers would pass through the kitchen.
+Thus, at the kitchen end of the coach, passengers would pass through the kitchen.

 Because of its small size, it was soon replaced by a much larger carriage and so found itself relegated to secondary services.
-During World War I it was requisitioned by the Army and taken to France as part of a mobile HQ for Field Marshal Earl Haig.
+During the First World War, it was requisitioned by the Army and taken to France as part of a mobile HQ for Field Marshal Sir Douglas Haig.

 After the war the LNWR declined to have it back, so in 1921 it was used to make a house at Middleton-on-Sea on the south coast of England near Southampton.
 In 1978 it was "rescued" and has now been restored as closely as possible to original, while taking into account modern standards of cooking, safety and comfort.

 The Dining Car was painted in the livery of the London & North Western Railway, the splendidly named Plum and Spilt Milk until being sold in 2008 to West Coast Railways at Carnforth.
 The car now carries an unofficial version of LMS Crimson Lake livery.

 It is the oldest Dining Car in the world.